- Austria (Website)

 The database is built to allow for better discrimination between species.
 This is accomplished by including spectra for each species generated from:

-- An average of >14 isolates/species and average of 36 spectra/species
+- An average of 12 strains per species and an average of 35 spectra per species

 - Geographical diversity of isolates